MicrosoftDocs/memdocs/autopilot/existing-devices.md

 > [!NOTE]
 >
 > The PowerShell code snippets in this section were updated in July of 2023 to use the Microsoft Graph PowerShell modules instead of the deprecated AzureAD Graph PowerShell modules.
-The Microsoft Graph PowerShell modules may require approval of additional permissions in Azure AD when they're first used.
+The Microsoft Graph PowerShell modules may require approval of additional permissions in Microsoft Entra ID when they're first used.
 It was also updated to force using an updated version of the WindowsAutoPilot module.
 For more information, see [AzureAD](/powershell/module/azuread/) and [Important: Azure AD Graph Retirement and PowerShell Module Deprecation](https://techcommunity.microsoft.com/t5/microsoft-entra-azure-ad-blog/important-azure-ad-graph-retirement-and-powershell-module/ba-p/3848270).

 1. On an internet-connected Windows PC or server, open an elevated Windows PowerShell command window.